SherryPan0/get_title_from_pdf_file/README.md

 #### 2. Retrieve metadata of papers
-**scholarly** a python module to retrieve metadata from google scholar search engine, to get metadata of a given paper title
+**scholarly** is a python module to retrieve metadata from google scholar search engine, to get metadata of a given paper title

 example: get\_paper\_info.py